SaschaZeGerman/loginbuddy-samples/README.md

 Loginbuddy is located in between clients and OIDC providers.
 Loginbuddy handles all *complicated* parts of OAuth and OIDC flows and follows best practices.

-These samples are also usable to connect to new providers, test connections, view responses of those providers, before integrate them into a client.
+These samples are also usable to connect to new providers, test connections, view responses of those providers, before integrating them into a client.

 ## Run the samples